top of page

 Photovoltaic/Solar Panels - install solar panels on your roof to save up to £580 per year.
 Installation costs are generally between £5,000 and £8,000 and the panels could last around 25 years, meaning potential lifetime savings of up to £14,500.

-Cavity Wall Insulation - installation costs are generally between £1,000 and £3,000 and the measure could last up to 42 years, meaning potential total savings of xx.
+Cavity Wall Insulation - installation costs are generally between £1,000 and £3,000 and the measure could last up to 42 years, meaning potential large savings.

 Heat Pumps - replace your boiler with a heat pump with the help of a government grant.
 Note bigger radiators may be required.